OpenAI's o1-preview is the king πŸ‘‘ of code generation but is super slow and expensive (Deep dives from the DevQualityEval v0.6)

 This deep dive takes a look at the results of the DevQualityEval v0.6 which analyzed over 80 different LLMs for generating quality code (for Java, Go and Ruby).
 OpenAI’s o1-preview and o1-mini are slightly ahead of Anthropic’s Claude 3.5 Sonnet in functional score, but are MUCH slower and chattier.
 DeepSeek’s v2 is still the king of cost-effectiveness, but GPT-4o-mini and Meta’s Llama 3.1 405B are catching up.

 The results in this post are based on 5 full runs using DevQualityEval v0.6.
-Metrics and logs have been extracted and can be requested for details and to reproduce findings.
+Metrics and logs have been extracted and detailed leaderboard data can be requested.
 The full evaluation setup and reasoning behind the tasks are similar to the previous dive but considerably extended as detailed in this dive.

 The following sections are a deep dive into the results, learnings and insights of all evaluation runs towards the DevQualityEval v0.6 release.
 Each section can be read on its own and comes with a multitude of learnings that we will integrate into the next release.